LITdevs/microbit/microchat/README.md

 You can send messages to micro:bits nearby also running micro:chat.

+## micro:chat guidelines

+Try to be friendly, though!
+If multiple messages are sent in a row, all the messages enter "the queue", where each message is displayed one by one.

+Because of this, don't spam your micro:chat friends by repeatedly pressing A or B!

 ## Get it!

 [Download the .hex file](https://raw.githubusercontent.com/VukkyLtd/microbit/main/microchat/microchat.hex) or view the source code - [JavaScript](https://github.com/VukkyLtd/microbit/blob/main/microchat/microchat.js) or [Python](https://github.com/VukkyLtd/microbit/blob/main/microchat/microchat.py).

 ## Features

-Random ID from 1-99 to identify micro:bits - shake your micro:bit to see its ID if you didn't see it during startup
+Random ID from 1-99 to identify micro:bits - you can shake your micro:bit to see your ID when in chat mode

 Three different messages to send: [A smiley face](https://i.imgur.com/I7LHR3Z.png), [a sad face](https://i.imgur.com/koOVqH3.png), and [a duck](https://i.imgur.com/Cs7uJZy.png)